microbit-sam/docs/pfs.md

 ## Flash Characteristic
 ### UUID: e97faa6d-251d-470a-a062-fa1922dfa9a8
-The flash charateristic allows the client to write the firmware to the micro:bit's flash memory.
+The flash characteristic allows the client to write the firmware to the micro:bit's flash memory.
 Each packet contains 16 bytes of data and the offset at which to write it.
 This offset is used with the currently selected region's start address to determine the datas location in flash.

 The characteristic supports `WRITE_WITHOUT_RESPONSE` and the minimum connection interval is set to `7.5ms` to reduce transfer overheads.